Lepine v Correctional Services Canada [2024]

 West Coast LEAF’s involvement

-We will argue for a robust and intersectional approach to human rights law for incarcerated pregnant people and their newborns that addresses the unique and complex nature of discrimination they face, both within the prison system and in Canadian society more broadly.
+Our plan was to argue for a robust and intersectional approach to human rights law for incarcerated pregnant people and their newborns that addresses the unique and complex nature of discrimination they face, both within the prison system and in Canadian society more broadly.

 Check out our issue areas of Criminalization and Family Well-Being for more related work.